k2view-academy/K2View-Academy/articles/16_deploy_fabric/05_project_versioning_examples.md

 # Project Versioning Examples

-Below are several examples for project versioning use cases, accompany with diagrams that illustrate them, as and end to end work flows.
+Below are several examples for project versioning use cases, accompanied by diagrams that illustrate them, as an end-to-end workflows.